(Author’s note: This article was originally published in 2016.)

 Interestingly most of the more serious symptoms occurred last month (April 2016) during the 5K MS Walkathon at the Rose Bowl in Pasadena.
 This was the second MS Walkathon my family and I had participated in.
 Our first was in 1996 when Jason was 10 years old—but this time we were walking because in 2015 Jason, now 31, was diagnosed with MS.

 While walking that day I became extremely dizzy, as if someone had spun me around in circles.
-I was staggering and unsteady so I had to hang on to my husband’s arm for balance.
+I was staggering and unsteady so I had to hang on to Mark’s arm for balance.
 Next came an intense migraine that seemed to be spreading into my eyes.
 I told Jason about this and all the symptoms I’d been experiencing the last month or so, convinced I might have early onset Alzheimers or maybe a stroke.

 Jason said, “Mom, I hate to say this but it sounds like you have MS.” He suggested I see a neurologist.